PoC-dev/cisco-erfassung/linux/README.md

 ## Preparation.
 - `cp cisco-config-backuprc /etc`,
-- Edit */etc/cisco-config-backuprc* to reflect your environment.
+- Edit */etc/cisco-config-backuprc* to reflect your environment,
+- Use `chown`/`chmod` commands to make the file readable only by the user intended to run the data acquisition script.

 Next, you should install the required perl modules.
 For Debian systems, this is:
 ```